What Is Your Marketing Message Strategy?

 Therefore, your message is YOU.
 Whether you’re an author, speaker, aesthetician, or cake artist you’ve infused your business with your values and skills and you’ve spent time forging a unique path to success, you do things differently than the herd.

-And whether you know it or not, you have a message.
+And whether you know it or not, you have a marketing message.

 If you’re a small business owner and entrepreneur you’ve spent a lot of hours building a strong business that provides an invaluable and unique service and gives people impeccable products and well-curated content.